Dynamic read & write optimization with TurtleKV: s

-Leaf pages contain a sorted list of key/value pairs.
-As is typical of B$^+$-trees, leaves are sized several orders of magnitude larger than interior nodes.\footnote{A typical configuration might be 4KB node pages and 16MB leaf pages.} To ensure fast in-memory queries (both point and range/scan), \TurtleKV{} leaf pages contain a cache-oblivious, byte-addressed binary trie index.
-This index contains every 16$^{th}$ or 32$^{th}$ key from the leaf, depending on available space.
-The trie is made cache-oblivious by laying out nodes in Van Emde Boas order \cite{benderCacheobliviousStreamingBtrees2007a} to maximize locality of reference along any given query path.
+Leaf pages contain a sorted list of key-value pairs.
+To achieve high I/O utilization during updates and scans, leaf pages are sized several orders of magnitude larger than interior nodes.\footnote{The configuration we use is 4KB node pages and 32MB leaf pages.} In order to guarantee low latencies during point queries, leaf pages are internally structured to allow small slices, or \textit{sharded views}, to be cached and re-used to find queried keys.
+Leaves also include a cache-oblivious, byte-addressed binary trie index at the front of the page.
+This index contains every $k^{th}$ key from the leaf, $k\in\{1..32\}$.
+The trie is made cache-oblivious by laying out nodes in Van Emde Boas order \cite{benderCacheobliviousStreamingBtrees2007a} to maximize locality of reference along any given query path, minimizing CPU cache misses for in-memory queries.